rekendahl/rekendahl.github.io/content/posts/fist.md

 Open safari to http://localhost:1313.
 The cool thing is that after each save the page automatically reloads. __Nice!__

+# Launch GitHub Pages lessons:

+1. Make sure `baseurl` in `config.yaml` is correct
+2. If you do this for a personal page then you need to push to master and push to 'root'.
+So update `config.yaml` to read publishdir: "."

 [pages]:https://pages.github.com
 [hugo]: http://hugo.spf13.com